Czech Republic Rail Passes and Train Tips

 Are rail passes a good value for the Czech Republic?

-Since point-to-point train tickets are cheap in the Czech Republic, as they are throughout Eastern Europe, a rail pass isn't likely to save you much money.
+Since point-to-point train tickets are cheap in the Czech Republic, as they are in neighboring countries to its north and east, a rail pass isn't likely to save you much money.
 The main reason to buy a rail pass in this region is to avoid the hassle of buying tickets as you go.
-If a rail pass happens to match the countries you plan to visit, it can be a smart choice.

 How do I see whether a rail pass makes sense for my trip in particular?